artOfSoftware/onty-webmail-seleniumTest-dotnet/README.md

 [Simple Webmail System](https://github.com/ontytoom/onty-webmail-ruby)

 These tests were written in C# using Selenuium 3 API.
-They currently support Firefox and MSIE.
+They currently support FireFox, IE, Chrome, and PhantomJS.

 ## Running the suite